-This drift rate will only reach a stable and constant value some time after charging, so the drift rate measurement should be repeated until the drift value is constant.
+This drift rate will only reach a stable and constant value sometime after charging, so the drift rate measurement should be repeated until the drift value is constant.
 This may take some weeks to months (for high field magnets).

-The magnet drift value will allow to calculate the time dependant component of the field.
-The probe dependant component can be established by shimming every probe and setting the field on the same sample, following the same procedure for every probe after shimming.
+The magnet drift value will allow calculation of the time dependent component of the field.
+The probe dependent component can be established by shimming every probe and setting the field on the same sample, following the same procedure for every probe after shimming.
 When then the shim file is written, the current (calibrated) field position is written to disk with the shim file.